A practical guide to Zendesk chat analytics

 Simply put, Zendesk chat analytics is all about looking at the data from your live chat conversations to figure out what's working and what isn't.
 It's not about tracking numbers just to have them on a dashboard; it's about finding ways to make your customer support genuinely better.

-Zendesk gives you a couple of tools to get you started:
+Zendesk gives you a couple of powerful tools to get you started:

-• The built-in dashboard: Right inside Zendesk Chat, you’ll find basic reports.
+The built-in dashboard: Right inside Zendesk Chat, you'll find essential reports.
 This gives you a quick look at real-time and historical data like how many chats are coming in, what your agents are up to, and general satisfaction scores.
-It’s good for a quick daily check-in.
+It’s perfect for a quick daily check-in.

-These tools are pretty good for seeing the what, how many chats you handled, how long they took, and if customers were happy.
-But as you’ve probably noticed, they don’t always help you understand the why.
+These tools are excellent for seeing the what-how many chats you handled, how long they took, and if customers were happy.
+To take things a step further and understand the deeper context, you can build upon these foundations.

 The key Zendesk chat analytics metrics you should be tracking